Yantis Lakeside Gardens

 Kingsland Garden Club

-Celebrating Over 50 Years in the Highland Lakes Area
+Celebrating 55 Years in the Highland Lakes Area

 The Kingsland Garden Club was organized in 1961 and is a member of the Texas and National Garden Clubs.
 We meet on the first Friday of each month from September to May.
 We have several programs during the year when we invite the public to join us for interesting and informative programs.